 - Patients can only obtain medical marijuana from state-approved dispensaries in Pennsylvania.
 Most importantly, PA’s marijuana law prohibits personal sales, so patients shouldn’t engage with them in any way.

-And those only scratch the surface.
 Find out how you could be a responsible PA medical marijuana patient and the possible penalties—if you break the Pennsylvania marijuana laws.

 Despite the delay, a domino effect ensued upon legalizing medical marijuana in Pennsylvania.
 The law scrapped state-level criminal penalties involving the use, possession, and cultivation of marijuana by residents with a signed physician recommendation.